rashadism/openchoreo/docs/new-crd-design.md

 * Only used when GitOps feature is enabled
 * Used by Component and component-type controllers (Service, ScheduledTask, etc.) to commit resources to GitOps repository
-* Commits ComponentV2, Workload, component-type resources (Service, ScheduledTask, etc.), and their Binding copies to GitOps repository
+* Commits Component, Workload, component-type resources (Service, ScheduledTask, etc.), and their Binding copies to GitOps repository
 * Supports both mono-repo and multi-repo setups
 * **Note**: Currently under development with security improvements needed